UNM Housing Coronavirus (COVID-19) Information

 Following COVID Safe Practices for the wellbeing will impact the on-campus living experience.
 We encourage all students to review the information on the page to gain a full understanding of the actions RLSH is taking to assure the ongoing safety of the residential community and the entire UNM community.

-We want to be transparent and fully acknowledge that living on campus throughout this pandemic is drastically different than what many may have hoped for when they chose to live on campus.
-There are limits on gatherings and guests, and all students are living in single rooms, so we encourage studnts to be communicative in they feeling isolated or lonely— we can help connect you to your peers and others on campus.
-We believe that by working together we can create and maintain a safer environment for all our Resident Lobos and still have a uinquely on-campus living experience.
+We want to be transparent and fully acknowledge that living on campus throughout this pandemic will have differences from what many may have hoped for when they chose to live on campus.
+For academic year 2021, RLSH will have students in double rooms and all students are required to be vaccinated per UNM's vaccine mandate.
+We encourage students to be communicative if they feeling isolated or lonely— we can help connect you to your peers and others on campus.
+We believe that by working together we can create and maintain a safer environment for all our Resident Lobos and still have a uniquely on-campus living experience.

 * The contents of this page will be continually updated to reflect any new information that becomes available. *

 If you have additional questions about the information below, please visit our Frequently Asked Questions page, linked on the right, before contacting the SRC Help Desk.
 If you still have questions after reviewing that page, please contact the SRC Help Desk at firstname.lastname@example.org.